Difference Between SOAP and REST Web Service

 The facility for built-in logic retry logic is provided in the case of SOAP services that are missing in REST services.
 REST, on the other hand, miss the built-in messaging system.
 If communication fails, the client has to retry and deal with it.
-The services and the consumer i.e. both parties need to understand the context and content as there is no formal documentation available.
+The services and the consumer, i.e. both parties, need to understand the context and content as there is no formal documentation available.

 The standard HTTP based protocol makes it easier for SOAP-based web services to easily operate across firewalls and other proxies without needing any modifications to the protocol itself.
-SOAP, due to its heavy nature, is always slower as compared to any middleware such as ICE or COBRA.
+Due to its heavy nature, SOAP is always slower compared to any middleware such as ICE or COBRA.
 Some use cases, in general, require the use of greater reliability in terms of the transactions being made.
 This is more than what is being achieved with HTTP.
 For anything related to ACID properties, SOAP is the protocol to go for.

 Designing SOAP applications are generally more complex when compared with the RESTful ones.
 For any web service that requires support for complex operations and asks for the context and content to be maintained, SOAP is the service that can be used to you.
 Designing it will include less coding in the application layer of transactions, trust, security, and other elements.